-Right now cannabis is booming.
-It is as good a time as any to get a piece of this 61 billion dollar industry.
-With public approval and legal support for cannabis at an all-time high, that number is only going to increase.
+Right now, cannabis is booming.
+It is as good a time as any to get a piece of this 61-billion-dollar industry.
+With public approval and legal support for cannabis at an all-time high, that number will only increase.
 Some think it could hit 130 billion by 2024.
-Despite all this revenue, many entrepreneurs may still be hesitant to hop on because financing for cannabis is so difficult to acquire.
+Despite all this revenue, many entrepreneurs may still be hesitant to hop on because financing for cannabis is difficult to acquire.
 Here are the ten main roadblocks that cannabis businesses face for funding and how to get around them.

 1. Federal Illegality

 The first and most apparent cannabis financing roadblock revolves around the fact that cannabis is still considered illegal by the federal government.
-But since states make their own laws, marijuana legalization relies on state-by-state legislation.
-While you might not have an issue opening up a cannabis operation in a state where it is legal, you will hit a wall when it comes to cannabis financing.
+But since states make their laws, cannabis legalization relies on state-by-state legislation.
+While you might not have an issue opening up a cannabis operation in a state where it is legal, you will hit a wall regarding cannabis financing.
 The federal government funds traditional lenders such as banks and credit unions; thus, they must adhere to strict guidelines regarding national policy.

 2. Banks are hesitant to work with Cannabis ventures

-Until recently, banks were entirely unable to loan capital to any marijuana-related business.
+Until recently, banks could not loan capital to any cannabis-related business.
 In the eyes of the federally backed party, a company of this sort was considered illegitimate.
 But in 2019, this changed with the passing of the SAFE Banking Act.
 The government acknowledged the legitimacy of the cannabis industry, and so this bill released lenders from their previous restrictions.
-The SAFE Act protects financial institutions from facing any legal ramifications for working with a marijuana-related business.
+The SAFE Act protects financial institutions from facing any legal ramifications for working with a cannabis-related business.

-Despite the “green light” to process funds, the vast majority of banks are still unwilling to work with a cannabis-related business.
+Despite the “green light” to process funds, most banks are still unwilling to work with a cannabis-related business.
 Banks are not interested in undergoing any enterprise that could be considered risky.
-As the operation relies upon a single bill, lending to a cannabusiness does indeed contain a good deal of risk.
+As the operation relies upon a single bill, lending to a canna-business contains a good deal of risk.

 3. Credit Card Transactions

-The federal status of marijuana presents another problematic cannabis financing roadblock.
+The federal status of cannabis presents another problematic cannabis financing roadblock.
 As far as transactions go, cash is virtually the only option.
-When you walk into a recreational or medical marijuana store, you must pay cash.
-This can lead to a complex problem for any business owner as it becomes much more challenging to keep track of all your sales and transactions.
+You must pay cash when you walk into a recreational or medical cannabis store.
+This can lead to a complex problem for any business owner as keeping track of all your sales and transactions becomes much more challenging.

 4. Storing your money

 As aforementioned, banks are quite reluctant to work with any cannabis-related business.
 But this goes beyond cannabis financing.
-Banks will also be very unlikely to allow you to store your companies funds in a bank account.
-Officially, banks can legally enable you to house your marijuana business funds due to the SAFE banking act.
-Up until that bill was passed, it would have been considered money laundering.
-Unfortunately, this doesn’t change the fact that most banks are still very unwilling to do so.
+Banks are also unlikely to allow you to store your company’s funds in a bank account.
+Due to the SAFE banking act, banks can legally enable you to house your cannabis business funds.
+Until that bill was passed, it would have been considered money laundering.
+Unfortunately, this doesn’t change the fact that most banks are still unwilling to do so.

-Marijuana business owners are turned away time and time again by banks and are subsequently left with very few options to store their cash revenue.
+Cannabis business owners are repeatedly turned away by banks and are left with few options to store their cash revenue.

-Technology is evolving rapidly, and the growth of the internet does provide some alternative options.
+Technology is evolving rapidly, and the internet’s growth provides some alternative options.
 Many cannabis business owners are turning to cryptocurrency.
-Cryptocurrency is a digital currency secured by a system called cryptography, making it impossible to counterfeit.
-Cryptocurrency is a decentralized network meaning there is no governmental oversight or regulation regarding their use and transaction.
+Cryptocurrency is a digital currency secured by a cryptography system, making it impossible to counterfeit.
+Cryptocurrency is a decentralized network with no governmental oversight or regulation regarding its use and transaction.
 The most popular cryptocurrency is currently Bitcoin.
-But the cannabis industry has spurred the growth of two very popular cryptos called PotCoin and CannabisCoin.
+But the cannabis industry has spurred the growth of two very popular cryptos: PotCoin and CannabisCoin.